rebeccadash/Clothing-Classfication/README.md

 # Clothing-Classfication
-Clothing classification on the MNIST Fashion dataset.
-Using varying classifers to see best performance.
+Clothing classification on the MNIST Fashion dataset, using varying classifers to see best performance.
 Best performance was using CNN architectures.